Codecademy/docs/content/r/concepts/variables/variables.md

 ## Variable Naming Rules

-The name of an `R` variable must adhere to the following constraints:
+R variables must adhere to the following naming conventions:

 - The name is a combination of letters, digits, period(.) and underscore(\_).
 - It must start with a letter or a period.